SalmY001/logo-oop/README.md

   npm i inquirer, npm install --save-dev jest

   ## Usage
-  The following steps indicate how to create the svg logo and run tests.
+  The following steps indicate how to create the svg logo and run tests:
   1. To start the application enter the words 'node index.js' into the terminal
   2. Enter three characters for the logo text
   3. Enter the name of a colour (Or a hexadecimal number) for the logo text